Check out the healthcare trends we tracked in 2021:

 “This would be the most important medical intervention in the modern era, an ability to slow ageing”Dr Jay Olshansky, University of Illinois Chicago

 If successful it will mean that a person in their 70s would be as biologically healthy as a 50-year-old.
-It could usher in a new era of ‘geroscience’ where doctors would no longer fight individual conditions like cancer, diabetes and dementia, but instead treat the underlying mechanism – ageing.
+It could usher in a new era of ‘geroscience’ where doctors would no longer fight individual conditions like cancer, diabetes, and dementia, but instead treat the underlying mechanism – aging.

 The new clinical trial called Targeting Aging with Metformin, or TAME, is scheduled to begin in the US next winter.
-Scientists from a range of institutions are currently raising funds and recruiting 3,000 70 to 80 year olds who have, or are risk of, cancer, heart disease and dementia.
-They are hoping to show that drug slows the ageing process and stops disease.
+Scientists from a range of institutions are currently raising funds and recruiting 3,000 70 to 80-year-olds who have or are at risk of, cancer, heart disease, and dementia.
+They are hoping to show that drug slows the aging process and stops disease.

-Outlining the new study on the National Geographic documentary Breakthrough: The Age of Ageing, Dr Jay Olshansky, of the University of Illinois Chicago, said: “If we can slow ageing in humans, even by just a little bit it would be monumental.
-People could be older, and feel young.
+Outlining the new study on the National Geographic documentary Breakthrough: The Age of Ageing, Dr. Jay Olshansky, of the University of Illinois Chicago, said: “If we can slow aging in humans, even by just a little bit it would be monumental.
+People could be older and feel young.

-“This would be the most important medical intervention in the modern era, an ability to slow ageing.”
+“This would be the most important medical intervention in the modern era, an ability to slow aging.”

 7. Tooth Regeneration